-- 1. While sailing as a prisoner to be tried in Rome, Paul and his companions fell at the mercy of a terrible storm.
+- 2. See Acts 22:1-4.
+In what ways did Paul change following his conversion?
+In what ways did he remain the same? - 3.
+Paul's discourse to the governor, Felix, on righteousness, self-control, and the coming judgment evoked an interesting response, "Go away for the present.
+When I get an opportunity I will summon you" (Acts 24:25).
+Why might Felix have desired to hear no more at this point? - 4.
+While sailing as a prisoner to be tried in Rome, Paul and his companions were beset by a long and terrible storm.
 Acts 27:20 describes, "When neither sun nor stars appeared for many days, and no small tempest lay on us, all hope of our being saved was at last abandoned."
-Explain this experience as a metaphor of human life. - 2.
-In what way are followers of Jesus "mutually encouraged by each other's faith" (Romans 1:12)? - 3.
+Explain this experience as a metaphor of human life. - 5.
+In what way are followers of Jesus "mutually encouraged by each other's faith" (Romans 1:12)? - 6.
 God's Word clearly teaches salvation by grace through faith in Jesus.
-Explain then Paul's words recorded in Romans 2:5-11. - 4.
-According to Romans 3:21-26 how did God demonstrate His justice? - 5.
-What does it mean to be Abraham's child and heir (see Romans 4:18-25)? - 6.
-Paul reminds believers that we can rejoice even in our sufferings because suffering produces perseverance; perseverance, character; and character, hope (Romans 5:3-4).
-Character is defined as having distinctive qualities that set a person apart.
-What distinctive qualities would you expect to find in those who by God's grace endure suffering and trust in the hope Jesus provides?
+Explain then Paul's words recorded in Romans 2:5-11.

-August 24-30; Romans 6-14
+August 21-27; Romans 3-11